BrunoNguyen2905/LUT_FullStack/README.md

 This folder is implemented according to the [docs](https://angular.io/tutorial/toh-pt6) from Angular Docs offered by LUT.

 ## CourseWork (MEAN stack)
+This folder is implemented according to the [videos](https://www.youtube.com/watch?v=uONz0lEWft0&list=PLillGF-RfqbZMNtaOXJQiDebNXjVapWPZ) on Youtube offered by LUT.

+The link to the deployed coursework is:

 ## Project
 This folder is made to show my own project according to the knowledge I learned through these courses above.